 - Released: vSAN 6.7 – HTML5 Goodness, Enhanced Health Checks and More! by Anthony Spiteri

-Besides Update Manager becoming available in the vSphere Client, there has been even more features and functionality added to the HTML5 interface, such as the ability to manage vSAN and NSX.
+Besides vSphere Update Manager becoming available in the vSphere Client, there have been even more features and functionality added to the HTML5 interface, such as the ability to manage vSAN and NSX.
+These three features were a critical barrier to adoption for the vSphere HTML5 client until now.
 The same goes for the ESXi 6.7 web client, which has come a long way with this vSphere 6.7 release.

 If you are looking for a detailed walkthrough on how to upgrade ESXi 6.5 to 6.7 using VMware vSphere Update Manager, you can find it right here!